mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/README.md

 <img width="1896" height="777" alt="image" src="https://github.com/user-attachments/assets/18f655ea-d653-42e6-9951-b872bfa40e00" />

-0DsAAHNIclYsFcDN.hildegardsfarm.com to take the one as an example.
+`0DsAAHNIclYsFcDN.hildegardsfarm.com` was chosen to take the one as an example.
 All of these sub domains have the same character count.

 See the guide for calculating Shannon entropy score at `https://www.splunk.com/en_us/blog/security/domain-parsing-url-toolbox.html` and `https://www.splunk.com/en_us/blog/security/random-words-on-entropy-and-dns.html`